Sivakasi: Economy

 The economy of Sivakasi is dependent on three major industries: firecrackers, matchbox manufacturing, and printing.
 The city has 520 registered printing industries, 53 match factories, 32 chemical factories, seven soda factories, four flour mills and two rice and oil mills.
-The city is the nodal center for firecracker manufacturing at the national level.
-In 2020 there are around 1070 registered firecracker manufacturing companies in sivakasi and 8 lakh (800,000) people were directly and indirectly employed by the industry.
+The city is the nodal centre for firecracker manufacturing at the national level.
+In 2020, there were around 1070 registered firecracker manufacturing companies in Sivakasi and 800,000 directly and indirectly employed by the industry.
 Some of the private enterprises had an annual turnover of ₹5 billion.
 In 2011, the combined estimated turnover of the firecracker, matchbox making and printing industry in the city was around ₹20 billion.
 Approximately 70% of the firecrackers and matches produced in India are from Sivakasi.
 The hot and dry climate of the city is conducive to the firecracker and matchbox making industries.
-The raw materials for these industries were procured from Sattur earlier but were discontinued due to the high power and production cost.
-The source of raw materials is Kerala and Andaman.
+The raw materials for these industries were procured from Sattur earlier but were discontinued due to high power and production costs.
+Raw materials are sourced from Kerala and Andaman.
 The paper for the printing industry is procured from various states.
 The city is a major producer of diaries, contributing to 30% of the total diaries produced in India.
 Printing industry in the city was initially utilized for printing labels for the firecrackers and later evolved with modern machinery to grow as a printing hub.
 In 2012, all the industries suffered 15–20% production loss due to power shortage and escalating labor cost.